Gupern/CLTL-translating-into-Chinese/README.md

 This project is to translate the book Common Lisp The Language: 2nd edition into Chinese.
 - Please read the file ***About Permission*** firstly.

-终于有时间可以慢慢翻译啦！保持一星期一节。
+For reserve its format, I decide to edit it in the source code which is like ./CLTL_CN/clm/node*.html.
+And now, it restarts.

 Contents：
 - [ ] Preface SECOND EDITION
 - [ ] Acknowledgments SECOND EDITION
 - [ ] Acknowledgments FIRST EDITION (1984)
-- [x] 1.
+- [ ] 1.
 Introduction
-- Editing recently
 - [ ] 1.1.
 Purpose
-- [x] 1.2.
+- [ ] 1.2.
 Notational Conventions
-- [x] 1.2.1.
+- [ ] 1.2.1.
 Decimal Numbers
-- [x] 1.2.2.
+- [ ] 1.2.2.
 Nil, False, and the Empty List
 - [ ]   Evaluation, Expansion, and Equivalence
 - [ ]   Errors
 - [ ]   Descriptions of Functions and Other Entities
-- [x]   The Lisp Reader
+- [ ]   The Lisp Reader
 - [ ]   Overview of Syntax
 - [ ] 2.
 Data Types
 - [ ]   Numbers